EASYGO-ITN/Deliverable_4_2/GeothermalEnergy/utilisation.md

 align: center
 width: 500px
 ---
-Forces acting on a turbine blade
+Forces acting on a turbine blade.
+The turbine rotation is driven by the lift.
 ```